Taiwan & Palau

 Celebrating the year of the dragon.

-We started the day with a traditional Taiwanese breakfast at a hole-in-the-wall spot that’s popular with locals: Yong He Soy Milk King.
-There was a line to order, but it moved quickly, and it was fun to watch the cooks at work in the tiny open-air kitchen.
-We were the only foreigners there and no English was spoken, but thankfully they had an English menu and we knew exactly what we wanted to order.
-We had a couple of shaobing (flaky oven-roasted flatbread) filled with egg and a Chinese donut, and their sweet soy milk.
-Everything was delicious!
+We started with a traditional Taiwanese breakfast at Yong He Soy Milk King, a hole-in-the-wall spot popular with locals — the kind of place where “hole-in-the-wall” is a compliment, not a health code violation.
+There was a line, which is always a good sign, but it moved quickly.
+Watching the cooks work in the tiny open-air kitchen was half the fun and possibly a cardiovascular workout just from all the motion.
+We were the only foreigners and no English was spoken, but they had an English menu (bless them) and we knew exactly what we wanted.
+Shaobing (flaky oven-roasted flatbread) filled with egg and a Chinese donut, plus sweet soy milk.
+Everything hit exactly right.
+We briefly considered coming back every morning, but that seemed excessive.

 - Breakfast: Yong He Soy Milk King